Equality and Diversity

 Monckton Chambers does this in the following ways:

 - Maintaining a fair and transparent pupillage process with all appointments made solely on merit.
 We recognise however that candidates come to us from a wide range of backgrounds and experiences and that an individual’s achievements must be assessed by reference to the context in which they were attained.
 From 2022, and consistently with our legitimate interest in fair recruitment under the General Data Protection Regulation , Monckton has commissioned the use of the Rare Contextual Recruitment System (CRS) for its pupillage recruitment process.
 The Rare CRS uses data to help us identify candidates with the greatest potential.
 Rare’s impact assessments show that when organisations adopt the CRS, 61% more disadvantaged candidates are hired.
-Read more here [link to pupillage page]
+Read more here.

 - Monckton Chambers is an equal opportunities employer and we encourage applications from those with diverse backgrounds and those with protected characteristics.